SAP-archive/teched2019-cloud-cf-product-list/docs/09_secure/Node.js.md

 ## Step 4.3: Usage of the Security API in the application

-If you use [express](https://www.npmjs.com/package/express) and [passport](https://www.npmjs.com/package/passport), you can easily plug a ready-made authentication strategy.
+If you use [express](https://www.npmjs.com/package/express) and [passport](https://www.npmjs.com/package/passport), you can easily plug a ready-made authentication strategy:

 ```js
 const express = require('express');